What is a Cell? Definition, Types, Structure, Functions, and More

 • Increased enzyme activity: The increased surface area provided by mesosomes might allow for a higher concentration of enzymes.

-While the exact function of mesosomes is still being explored; they are believed to be important structures within prokaryotic cells.
+While the exact function of mesosomes is still being explored, they are believed to be essential structures within prokaryotic cells.

 What are gram-positive and gram-negative bacteria?